cstashko/STIFMaps/README.md

 Data for reproducing manuscript results is available via https://data.mendeley.com/datasets/vw2bb5jy99/2

 -**raw_squares**: The images used for training the neural networks
--**stiffnesses.csv**: The table of ground truth stiffness values for each square used for model training
+-**stiffnesses.csv**: The table of ground truth stiffness values for each square used for model training.
+Note that stiffness values are natural-log transformed to limit the influence of ourliers
 -**trained_models**: 25 completed, trained models for use with STIFMaps.ipynb to predict elasticity values on an unknown tissue
 -**output**: Statistics regarding the training and accuracy for the trained models